aws-samples/sample-aws-modernization-with-superblocks/content/2_ModuleTwo_PreqAndSetup/03_TechnicalConcepts.md

   <img src="/images/opa-flow-diagram.png" alt="Request Flow" style="width: 100%; height: auto;"/>
 </div>

 #### Executing Requests via the On-Premise Agent

-1. The browser makes a separate secure request to the on-premise agent inside of your network to execute an API
+1. The browser makes a separate secure request to the on-premise agent inside of your network to execute an API or database call
 2. The agent securely retrieves the API definition from the closest cache on the Global Superblocks Edge Network
 3. The agent executes the API inside your private network querying your databases or internal APIs and sends the data directly to the browser

 ## Next Steps

-Now that you understand the Superblocks architecture and security features, we'll look at setting up the On-Premise Agent for secure database access.
+Now that you understand the Superblocks architecture and security features, let's proceed with building our application.
+As an optional step, you can set up the On-Premise Agent (OPA) locally for secure database access.
+This local setup can be valuable for development and testing purposes.